AndrewEllis93/Print-Tuning-Guide/README.md

 This must be done per filament brand/type.
 It may vary by color or by roll, depending how consistent your filament brand of choice is.
 With KVP I am usually able to run the same EM for all colors.

 ## Method
-By far the best method I have found is purely visual. *Put the calipers down for now*.
+By far the best method I have found is purely visual/tactile. *Put the calipers down for now*.

 We will print some 30x30x3mm cubes. *(see the Test_Prints folder)*